A New Algorithm for the Robust Semi-random Independent Set Problem: Algorithm Analysis and Recovery

 First we will show that with high probability $S$ remains on the list by the end of the algorithm.
 If $S'$ is on the list before the first removal step, it is necessarily maximal by the greedy step.
 Therefore if $S'\neq S$, then $\exists v\in S'$ such that $v\notin S$.
-For $S'$ to be an independent set, there can be no edges from $v$ to $S'\cap S$, meaning with high probability $|S'\cap S|<\frac{2}{3}|S|$, and $S$ is not removed in the second removal step.
+For $S'$ to be an independent set, there can be no edges from $v$ to $S'\cap S$.
+By (7), with high probability, every vertex in $\overline S$ satisfies $\deg(v,S)>kp/2$, meaning $|S'\cap S|<(1-p/2)k$, and $S$ survives this step.